FindoraNetwork/findora-wiki/docs/modules/UTXO/2 - confidential/2 - Concepts.md

 The confidential transfer in Findora has a comprehensive support of tracing, which enables an *asset tracer* to see information in a confidential transfer, depending on the tracing policy, the amount, the asset type, and/or the sender's identity and attributes.

-To get started, we focus on the simplified model where tracing is struck.
+To get started, we focus on the simplified model where tracing is removed.
 This allows us to focus on Bulletproofs and Ristretto ciphertexts.

 ** Note (layer 1): ** A note consists of a body and a list of signatures by the senders over the body.
 An asset transfer is executed simply by posting a transfer note to the Findora ledger, denoted *XfrNote* for short.